Adel/playground-WH1EdsPZ/markdowns/00_AboutThisCourse/01_welcome.md

 ## Is haskell difficult to learn?
 Coming from an imperative background, Haskell seems startling at first.
-This playground aim is to make things easier, but learning step by step.<br/>
+This playground aim is to make things easier, but learning it step by step.<br/>

 #### Other Resources
 * [Learn you haskell for Great Good!](http://learnyouahaskell.com)